thake/logminer-kafka-connect/Readme.md

       - Default: 1000
       - Importance: high

-  - `record.prefix`
+  - `start.scn`
-    Prefix of the subject record.
-If you're using an Avro converter, this will be the namespace.
+    Start SCN, if set to 0 an initial intake from the tables will be performed.

-      - Type: string
+      - Type: long
-      - Default: ""
+      - Default: 0
       - Importance: high

   - `table.whitelist`